The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 She didn’t slump into the chair.
 She landed in it.
 The kind of landing that says, I have been holding too much for too long.

+This was last week.
+One of my amazing, capable, extremely busy patients.
+She wasn’t being dramatic.
+She wasn’t looking for sympathy.
+She was genuinely confused.
 She was exercising.
 She was working.
 She was parenting.
 She was eating reasonably well.
 She was replying, planning, organising, helping, remembering, booking, driving, smiling and holding a very full life together.

+On paper, she looked fine.
 That is the problem with paper.

 A calendar can make an overloaded life look normal.
 It shows the meetings.
 It shows the school run.
 It shows the gym class.
 It shows the “quick coffee catch-up” that looks cute and harmless.
 It does not show the internal cost.